16 Key Benefits of an Organic Mattress: Are They Worth It?

 Does your baby need an organic mattress?

-Babies and toddlers need an organic mattress because their developing immune and respiratory systems are more vulnerable to toxic chemicals, allergens, and off-gassing from synthetic materials, and they spend significantly more time sleeping than adults.
+Babies and toddlers may benefit from an organic mattress because their developing immune and respiratory systems can be more sensitive to chemicals, allergens, and off-gassing from synthetic materials.

 You May Also Like